octopus-network/octopus-appchain-anchor/README.md

 ### Manage NEAR fungible token

 This contract can bridge multiple NEAR fungible tokens to the corresponding appchain.
-The limitation is: the total market value of all `NEAR fungible token` bridged to the corresponding appchain, can not exceed the market value of a certain percent of all OCT token staked in this contract.
+The limitation is: the total market value of all `NEAR fungible token` bridged to the corresponding appchain, cannot exceed the market value of a certain percent of all OCT token staked in this contract.
 The percentage is managed by `maximum_market_value_percent_of_near_fungible_tokens` of `protocol settings`.

 This contract should provide the following public interfaces related to NEAR fungible token management: